 |

-Read to Rover Thursday, April 17th, 3:30pm The Children's Room Dogs are wonderful listeners!
+Read to Rover Thursday, May 15th at 3:30pm The Children's Room Dogs are wonderful listeners!
 Kids ages 5-12 are invited to bring their favorite book or choose one from our library, then build reading skills and confidence by reading aloud to a certified therapy dog.
 Thank you Olympic Mountain Pet Pals for your support for animals and childhood literacy!

 |